Thailand backs down on Facebook ban over royal posts

 “When we receive such a request, we review it to determine if it puts us on notice of unlawful content,” the company told Agence France-Presse.

-“If we determine that it does, then we make it unavailable in the relevant country or territory and notify people who try to access it why it is restricted.”
+“If we determine that it does, then we make it unavailable in the relevant country or territory and notify people who try to access it why it is restricted,” it added.

 According to its published data, Facebook made 50 posts unavailable to Thai users after requests from the government in 2016.